 Finally, the members of the meeting discussed plans for the Master of Engineering Leadership in Naval Architecture and Marine Engineering and the Master of Engineering degrees post 2018.
 There was deep consideration into the future needs of the industry and how those needs could be met through these programs.
 The discussion and key insights from Richard Greenwood and Jon Mikkelson provided a solid platform upon which to build.

 One key takeaway was the need for engineers to have a greater understanding of the business elements required in decision making.This understanding would impact upon all levels of the skip design process,from materials and project management through to timelines and modelling.
-The MEL degree was identified as a key disruptor to the industry and a valuable addition to the UBC Naval Architecture and Marine Engineering program due to its hybrid offering.
+The MEL degree was identified as a key disruptor to the industry and a valuable addition to the UBC Naval Architecture and Marine Engineering program due to its interdisciplinary offering.

 A number of UBC degree and research projects could not function without the insight and commitment of it industry partners.
 This meeting was an example of the close relationships the University of British Columbia has formed with industry specific influencers to bring greater opportunity to its students and the wider community.